UP National College of Public Administration and Governance: History

 UP-NCPAG traces its roots to the Institute of Public Administration (IPA), which was established on June 15, 1952, after the University of the Philippines entered into an agreement with the University of Michigan in the United States to aid the former in providing technical assistance in the field of public administration as part of the Bell Mission's recommendations.
 For its first four (initially two) years, the IPA was under American leadership.

-The IPA was the first of its kind not only in the Philippines, but also in Asia.
+IPA was the first of its kind not only in the Philippines, but also in Asia.
 In its first two years of operations, the IPA had conducted three kinds of courses with the participation of 2,500 government officials and employees.
 Later, undergraduate and master's degrees in Public Administration were offered.
 From 68 students in First Semester 1953–1954, enrollment in these academic programs increased to about 200 every semester by 1955.

-In 1968, the Doctor of Public Administration program was instituted.
-The undergraduate program was also phased out that year, only to be restored in 1987.
-The following year, a diploma program was opened, enabling administrators to pursue specialized courses in public administration without going through the master's degree.
+In 1968, the Doctor of Public Administration program (DPA) was instituted, which was followed by the opening of a diploma program the following year, enabling administrators to pursue specialized courses in public administration without going through the master's degree.
+However, the introduction of the DPA program came with the discontinuation of the Bachelor of Arts in Public Administration (BAPA) program due to the prevailing thought at the time prioritizing those that already having some level of professional work experience.
+Only in 1988 would the undergraduate program be reinstated, later transforming into the Bachelor of Public Administration (BPA) program.

+It was initially housed in the Rizal Hall of UP's Padre Faura campus, despite being UP Diliman unit, although it did have some classes split between Manila and Quezon City, alongside having its Manila-based students vote for UP Diliman University Student Council officers.
+In 1992, to mark its 40th anniversary, the college officially transferred from UP Manila to its own college building within UP Diliman.

 The college changed its name four times.
-From the IPA, it became the Graduate School of Public Administration, the School of Public Administration, and the College of Public Administration.
+From the IPA, it became the Graduate School of Public Administration (GSPA), the School of Public Administration (SPA), and the College of Public Administration (CPA).
 The current name, the National College of Public Administration and Governance, was approved by the University of the Philippines Board of Regents in its 1126th meeting on November 26, 1998.

 In 2004, the Commission on Higher Education of the Philippines officially recognized UP-NCPAG as the most outstanding school of public administration in the country.